Network and Panel Quantile Effects Via Distribution Regression: Asymptotic Theory

 \subsection{Pairwise Clustering Dependence or Reciprocity}

 The conditional independence of Assumption~\ref{ass:baseline}(i) can be relaxed to allow for some forms of conditional weak dependence.
 A form of dependence that is relevant for network data is \textit{pairwise clustering} or \textit{reciprocity} where the observational units with symmetric indexes $(i,j)$ and $(j,i)$ might be dependent due to unobservable factors not accounted by unobserved effects.\footnote{\cite{CM-14} consider other patterns of dependence in linear models for dyadic data.} In the trade application, for example, these factors may include distributional channels or multinational firms operating in both countries.
+Formally, pairwise clustering means that $(y_{ij},y_{ji})$ is independently distributed across $(i,j) \in \mD$ with $i \leq j$, conditional on all the observed and unobserved covariates $ \mC_B:= \{(x_{ij}, v_i, w_j): (i,j) \in \mD\}$.

 The presence of reciprocity does not change the bias of the fixed effects estimators, but affects the standard errors and the implementation of the multiplier bootstrap.
 The standard error of $\widetilde \beta_{\ell}(y)$ becomes